ItayGarin/clj-stockfighter/README.md

 __clj-stockfighter__ provides an easy-to-use wrapping for [Stockfighter](https://www.stockfighter.io/)'s API.

-I've set out to build this in Clojure as a part in my on going journey of learning this wonderful language.
+I've set out to build this in Clojure as a part in my ongoing journey of learning this wonderful language.
-Thus, any feedback and contributions are more then welcome :)
+Thus, any feedback and contributions are more than welcome :)

 This library uses the MIT license => You can (and should!) go wild with this.